 Peter James

-Peter J. James is a writer and historian, who describes himself as a ‘generalist’ in the study of the ancient Near East and Mediterranean.[1]”About the author: Peter James“, official website at www.centuries.co.uk He graduated in Ancient History and Archaeology at Birmingham University and pursued postgraduate research in Ancient History at London University.
+Peter J. James (d.
+2024) was a writer and historian, who describes himself as a ‘generalist’ in the study of the ancient Near East and Mediterranean.[1]”About the author: Peter James“, official website at www.centuries.co.uk He graduated in Ancient History and Archaeology at Birmingham University and pursued postgraduate research in Ancient History at London University.
 His main interests are ancient chronology, technology and astronomy and the history of science.
 He is perhaps best known for his book, Centuries of Darkness written in collaboration with I. J. Thorpe, Nikos Kokkinos, Robert Morkot & John Frankish.
 Since 1976, James served in a variety of contributing editorial roles for the SIS Review and Kronos.
 He has also contributed articles to numerous journals, both academic and popular.

 Comparison with Velikovsky’s Chronology